Hamiltonians arising from L-functions in the Selberg class: Introduction

-have only real zeros, and these zeros interlace.
-If $E \in \mathbb{HB}$, all (real) zeros of $A$ and $B$ are simple (\cite{MR0114002}).
-Therefore, the existence of $E \in \mathbb{HB}$ satisfying \eqref{s101} implies that RH holds together with the Simplicity Conjecture (SC) which assert that all nontrivial zeros of $\zeta(s)$ are simple.
+have only real zeros.
+Further, all (real) zeros of $A$ and $B$ are simple if $E \in \mathbb{HB}$ (\cite{MR0114002}).
+Therefore, the existence of $E \in \mathbb{HB}$ satisfying \eqref{s101} implies that RH holds together with the Simplicity Conjecture (SC) which asserts that all nontrivial zeros of $\zeta(s)$ are simple.
 Conversely, there exists $E \in \mathbb{HB}$ satisfying \eqref{s101} if we assume that RH and SC hold.
 In fact, $E_\xi$ of \eqref{s102} belongs to $\mathbb{HB}$ under RH and SC (\cite{La06}).

-The above discussion suggest the following strategy to the proof of RH with SC: first, find an entire function $E$ satisfying \eqref{s101}; second, prove that $E$ belongs to $\mathbb{HB}$.
-Then these two conditions conclude RH and SC as the above.
+The above discussion suggests the following strategy to the proof of RH and SC: first, find an entire function $E$ satisfying \eqref{s101}; second, prove that $E$ belongs to $\mathbb{HB}$.
+Then these two conditions conclude RH and SC.
 More simply, we may start from the second step by using $E_\xi$ of \eqref{s102}.
-The obvious difficulty of the above strategy is the second step, in other words, we do not know any reason why an entire function $E$ satisfying \eqref{s101} (or $E_\xi$) should belong to $\mathbb{HB}$ if RH holds.
-In this paper, we search for the reason of $E \in \mathbb{HB}$ in the theory of de Branges on canonical systems as with Lagarias \cite{La05, La06, La09} in which the applicability of the theory of de Branges to the study of the zeros of $L$-functions is suggested.
+The obvious difficulty with this strategy is in the second step, because the reason why an entire function $E$ satisfying \eqref{s101} (or $E_\xi$) belongs to $\mathbb{HB}$ is not known other than RH and SC, so we do not know how to prove $E \in \mathbb{HB}$ without RH and SC.
+In this paper, we propose a strategy to prove $E \in \mathbb{HB}$ with the help of de Branges' theory of canonical systems as with Lagarias \cite{La05, La06, La09} in which the applicability of the theory of de Branges to the study of the zeros of $L$-functions is suggested.